onkelbeh/HomeAssistantRepository/README.md

 ### `app-misc/homeassistant-full`

 This Ebuild contains USE Flags for all components available.
 Most components compile, but these are too many (for me) to run tests for all of them on a regular schedule.
 This will be tested from time to time.
+Someone blame me for 800 use flags ;-)

 ### Commons for all three Main Ebuilds